TheFirstHero6/noah-game/README.md

 ## Overview

-This project is a strategy game built using React.js and TypeScript, with a backend powered by Next.js and MongoDB.
+This project is a strategy game built using React.js and TypeScript, with a backend powered by Next.js.
 It is currently in its early stages, with no functionality implemented yet.
 The game will feature mechanics such as family trees, town and army management, trading, and strategic battles.

 ## Family Tree System